mit-rss/wall_follower/README.md

 ### Manual Navigation

-When you are ready, disconnect the power adapters to the energizer and plug the batteries in.
+When you are ready, plug in your TX2 battery (energizer or XTPower) and motor battery (traxxis) in.

 ![motor_plugged](media/39604958785_8e8161b88e_k.jpg)

-Turn on the TX2 and recconect to the racecar if necessary.
+Turn on the TX2, and reconnect to the racecar if necessary.
-Get the car to a safe place (_not on a table!_) and launch ```teleop``` just like in the simulator:
+Get the car to a safe place (_not on a table!_).
+Launch ```teleop``` just like in the simulator.
+Note that if you JUST plugged in the motor battery, it takes a few minutes for the VESC to be recognized, so if you run teleop, and get the error "Failed to connect to the VESC", wait a few seconds, and try running the command again.

     teleop